DreamJarsAI/ThematicAnalysis/README.md

 You can now view the themes in the form of a topic sentence, a detailed explaination and a relevant quote

 ## Citation
-Y Yang, C Alba, C Wang, M Li, W Xi, A Jami, R An.
-"GPT Models Can Perform Thematic Analysis in Public Health Studies, Akin to Qualitative Researchers" Working paper.
+Yuyi Yang, Charles Alba, Chenyu Wang, Xi Wang, Jami Anderson, and Ruopeng An.
+"GPT Models Can Perform Thematic Analysis in Public Health Studies, Akin to Qualitative Researchers."
+Journal of Social Computing, vol. 5, no. 4, (2024): 293-312. doi: [10.23919/JSC.2024.0024](https://doi.org/10.23919/JSC.2024.0024)

 # Questions?